mortael/script.skinshortcuts/resources/docs/advanced/Templates.md

 Templates are an alternative way to integrate user customizable menus into your skin.
 They allow you to provide one or more templates containing any Kodi GUI controls you like, and insert information from the menu items into them.

 They have a number of advantages over the traditional Skin Shortcuts implementation.
 For example, all submenu's can be in their own lists and so can have visible/hidden animation.
-Similarly widgets can be built individually, allowing them to be switched between without the contents having to be reloaded.
+Similarly, widgets can be built individually, allowing them to be switched between without the contents having to be reloaded.

 ## templates.xml